MaterializeInc/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 The `mz_sink_utilization` table gives the last known CPU and RAM utilization statistics for all extant sinks, as a percentage of the total allocation.

-At this time, we do not make any guarantees about the exactness or freshness of these numbers.
+Materialize does not make any guarantees about the exactness or freshness of these numbers.

 | Field            | Type      | Meaning                                                    |
 |------------------|-----------|------------------------------------------------------------|